Dmitry Menshikov: ONE Championship

 Menshikov has been booked to challenge Regian Eersel for the ONE Lightweight Muay Thai World Championship at ONE Fight Night 11 on June 9, 2023.
 He lost the fight by a first-round knockout.

 Menshikov was scheduled to face Sinsamut Klinmee on September 30, 2023, at ONE Fight Night 14.
 However, Sinsamut pulled out for injury and was replaced by Rungrawee Sitsongpeenong.
 He won the fight via three knockdowns technical knockout in the first round.

 Menshikov faced Mouhcine Chafi on December 9, 2023, at ONE Fight Night 17.
 He won the fight via knockout in the first round.

 Menshikov faced Sinsamut Klinmee on May 4, 2024, at ONE Fight Night 22.
 He won the fight by a third-round knockout.

 On February 5, 2025, Menshikov served a legal notice to ONE Championship, sighting his intention to leave the promotion after his scheduled February 14 fight with newcomer Tengnueng Sitjaesairoong.
 Menshikov cited inactivity as a contributing factor to his departure while his legal team determined that ONE's failure to deliver on its obligations, such as offering him only one fight in 2024, constituted a breach of contract.

-Doping suspension

-ONE Friday Fights 97

-On 26 March 2025 it was announced that Menshikov failed a drug test after testing positive for fonturacetam and furosemide, prior to ONE Friday Fights 97.
-He was suspended by ONE Championship for only 6 months.